The Beginning of Forever

 A few changes from canon to note:

-- Brennan was born in July 1976 and Booth was born in November 1974.
+- Brennan was born September 1973, 3 years earlier than canon.
+Booth was born in November 1971, the same year as canon.

-- Brennan's parents - Max and Christine - left Brennan and Russ in 1988 when Brennan was 12 ½, instead of 15.
-Russ was 18, making him over 5 years older than her instead of 4.
+- Brennan's parents – Max and Christine – left Brennan and Russ in December 1985 when Brennan was 12, instead of canonical 15.
+Russ was 19, which would make him 7 years older than Brennan, not 4.

-- Booth and Brennan are 2 years apart in age instead of 5; they met when Brennan was 14 and Booth was 16 (early 1991).
+- Booth and Brennan are 2 years apart in age instead of 5.
+They met in January 1988 when Brennan was 14 and Booth was 16.

 Anyway, please read and tell me what you think.
 Thank you so much.